apache/zeppelin/docs/install/install.md

 ## Configure

 Configuration can be done by both environment variable(conf/zeppelin-env.sh) and java properties(conf/zeppelin-site.xml).
-If both defined, environment vaiable is used.
+If both defined, environment variable is used.

 <table class="table-configuration">